 No. Only species found in the continental US and Canada (north of Mexico) are included.
 Additional species found in Hawaii, Mexico, the Bahamas, etc. are not included in the Sibley Guide to Birds.

-Also available from other sellers:
+May be available from other sellers:

 Information from the publisher Alfred A. Knopf, Inc